 Have you tried this line of printers?

 Printers are the kind of purchase that people make based on price sensitivity.
-Few understand that the real cost of a printer is not its upfront expense, but rather the cost of replacement ink over its lifetime.
+Few people understand that the real cost of a printer is not its upfront expense, but rather the cost of replacement ink over its lifetime.

 Most printer manufacturers have adopted the Gillette shaver business model.
 Gillette takes a loss on every handset and makes its profit on replacement blades.

 Hewlett-Packard — the dominant printer company — exemplifies this approach.
-They lose on every HP printer they sell just to make a handsome profit on ink cartridges.
+They lose money on every HP printer they sell just to make a handsome profit on ink cartridges.

-There is a company taking the opposite approach.
-Epson has a new line of printers called EcoTank.
-You pay a real price ranging anywhere from $400 to $500 based on model, but here’s the thing: You get 2 years of ink free upfront, and when you do need to buy more ink, you get another 2-year supply for $52.
-Think about all the money you can save over a lifetime of printing!
+With EcoTank, you pay a real price ranging anywhere from $300 to $500 based on model, but here’s the thing: You get two years of ink free upfront, and when you do need to buy more ink, you get another two-year supply for around $50 or less.

 Get the best printer for your money